 Abstract

-Wildlife conflict interactions require robust quantitative data on incidence and impacts, particularly among species of conservation and cultural concern.
-Conflicts between iconic species are likely to increase with mounting pressures during the Anthropocene.
-We therefore present a modular mutli-assay framework for quantifying predation broadly across systems and wildlife conflict scenarios.
-We combine two ecological surveillance techniques applied to predator diet analysis, traditional morphometric (hard-part) and DNA metabarcoding (genetic) analyses, to provide managers with an estimated incidence of predation, the number of species impacted and quantitative information on prey importance to the predator.
-Further, we perform a polymorphism analysis on obtained prey DNA to estimate the abundances consumed for a prey species of conservation concern.
-We apply this framework to an emerging wildlife conflict where complex management implications and calls for predator culling are growing in southeastern Australia, despite the paucity of predation data.
-We estimate the incidence of predation by recovering and protected long-nosed fur seals (Arctocephalus forsteri) of 9–29% across 6 seabirds, and 6–25% for their main seabird prey – the culturally valued little penguin (Eudyptula minor),, and higher than previously reported from traditional morphological assays.
-DNA metabarcoding proved more sensitive in identifying additional seabird prey and provided relative quantitative information where multiple prey species occur within a sample.
-Polymorphism analysis of consumed little penguin DNA identified distinct mitochondrial haplotypes – representing a minimum of 21 individual penguins consumed across just 10 fur seal scat samples.
-We recommend broad spatiotemporal sampling of predator diets to further quantify predation incidences and hotspots of concern for wildlife conflict management using the most cost-effective assaying techniques.
-We highlight the utility of DNA metabarcoding techniques in providing more reliable quantitative information on predation incidence and likely abundance of impacted species of conservation concern.
+Wildlife conflicts require robust quantitative data on incidence and impacts, particularly among species of conservation and cultural concern.
+We present a multi-assay framework to quantify predation across systems and wildlife conflict scenarios, applied in southeastern Australian scenario where complex management implications and calls for predator culling are growing despite a paucity of predation data.
+We apply two ecological surveillance techniques to predator diets – traditional morphometric (hard-part) and DNA metabarcoding (genetic) analyses – to provide managers with estimated predation incidence, number of species impacted and prey relative importance to the predator.
+We explore haplotype diversity of prey DNA obtained for a species of conservation concern as a preliminary estimate of individuals consumed.
+We estimate the incidence of predation on seabirds by recovering and protected long-nosed fur seals (Arctocephalus forsteri) ranges from 9–29% of samples and included up to 6 prey species.
+The most common seabird prey – the culturally valued little penguin (Eudyptula minor) occurred in 6–25% of samples.
+This is higher than previously reported from traditional morphological assays alone.
+DNA metabarcoding proved more sensitive in identifying additional seabird taxa and provided relative quantitative information where multiple prey species occur within a sample.
+Polymorphism analysis of consumed little penguin DNA identified five distinct mitochondrial haplotypes – representing a minimum of 16 individual penguins consumed across 10 fur seal scat samples.
+We recommend rapid uptake and development of cost-effective genetic techniques and broader spatiotemporal sampling of fur seal diets to further quantify predation incidences and hotspots of concern for wildlife conflict management.

 Introduction

-Conflicts between iconic species are likely to increase with mounting human pressures on wildlife during the Anthropocene.
-New conservation and wildlife management scenarios are emerging as some species experience population increases through successful conservation efforts, while others continue to decline due to anthropogenic impacts (Roman et al., 2015; Marshall et al., 2016; Cammen et al., 2019).
-Complex management scenarios arise when a species recovery results in negative interactions with other species of value, whether that value reflects a trophic role in the ecosystem, conservation status, community connection or economic value (Marshall et al., 2016).
-Prominent examples abound of conflicting predator-prey interactions among species of value: killer whales, sea otters and salmon (Estes et al., 1998; Williams et al., 2011); New Zealand sea lions and yellow-eyed penguins (Lalas et al., 2007); wolves and caribou (Hervieux et al., 2014).
-The interactions themselves are natural, however they present a need for accurate information on natural predation levels and impacts to prey (Hervieux et al., 2014) to avoid unjustified persecution of the predator, and for effective management of all species concerned (Marshall et al., 2016).
+New wildlife conservation and management scenarios are emerging and increasing during the Anthropocene as some species experience population increases through successful conservation efforts, while others continue to decline (Roman et al., 2015; Marshall et al., 2016; Cammen et al., 2019).
+Complex management scenarios arise when a species recovery results in negative interactions with other species of value, whether that reflects a trophic role in the ecosystem, conservation status, community connection or economic opportunity (Marshall et al., 2016) – for example between killer whales, sea otters and salmon (Estes et al., 1998; Williams et al., 2011); New Zealand sea lions and yellow-eyed penguins (Lalas et al., 2007); wolves and caribou (Hervieux et al., 2014).
+The interactions are natural, but present a need for accurate information on natural predation levels and impacts to prey (Hervieux et al., 2014) to avoid unjustified persecution of the predator (Granquist et al., 2018), and for effective management of all species concerned (Marshall et al., 2016).